SalmonMode/salmonmode.github.io/_pages/2020-12-16-prisoners-dilemma-in-testing.md

 As long as the programmer gives the appearance of productivity by churning out changes that can get passed code review (which could also be rushed, and more focused on finding flaws with implementation, rather than functionality), they have nothing to worry about.

-Actively helping the tester could actually be quite difficult in this game, as they'd have to strike a careful balance of writing code every so sloppily to leave bugs for the tester to find so the tester could also appear productive.
+Actively helping the tester could actually be quite difficult in this game, as they'd have to strike a careful balance of writing code ever so sloppily to leave bugs for the tester to find so the tester could also appear productive.

-The programmer gains nothing from helping the tester, though, and so, are incentivized to be focused more on not personally losing, rather than helping the team win.
+The programmer would gain nothing (or at least, very little) from helping the tester, though, and so, are incentivized to be focused more on not personally losing, rather than helping the team win.

 ### Tester's Disadvantage